KrishnaswamyLab/Trellis/README.rst

 Installation
 ------------

 Trellis is available in `pypi`.
-Install by running the following
+Install by running the following:

 .. code-block:: bash

     pip install MultiscaleEMD

 This code was tested with python 3.7-3.10.
+Issues can be filed directly on the `MultiscaleEMD <https://github.com/atong01/MultiscaleEMD/>`_ project.

 Data
 ----